Antwerp's Old Town is full of restaurants worthy of a visit

 The ambiance in this restaurant is excellent, with a bustling interior, interesting art adorning the walls, and jazz music playing in the background.
 Every month, the restaurant revitalises its menu, and there are always daily specials on offer.
 With three, four, and five-course set menus, there are meal sizes to suit everyone.
 The menu itself is fairly small, but that’s to be expected when they change it so often.

-Another small, cozy restaurant, this place serves up vegetarian and vegan meals.
-Tasty and organic, the meals are surprisingly filling.
-However, the restaurant focuses on Bites and Wine, so the wine list is pretty extensive, going as far as to include a selection of vegan wines.
+Another small, cosy restaurant, this place serves up vegetarian and vegan meals.
+Tasty and organic, the meals are surprisingly filling, while the wine list is pretty extensive, going as far as to include a selection of vegan wines.

 Simply Emily is a cosy little cafe doling out warmth and comfort in a selection of nutritious bowls.
 A small and clean location with a real local business feel, Simply Emily makes a perfect venue to escape the bustle of the city and relax with a bowl of soup, a quiche, or something a little sweeter.
 For those who can’t stay for long, all dishes can be taken away.